 Indefinitely postpone = prevent a vote from happening right now, put it off until a later date

-How to look up your Representative’s Voting Record
+How to look up your Rep’s Voting Record

 Once you’ve looked up your legislator’s voting record, share it out!
 People need to know how their elected officials are voting.
 If you want to make a report card for YOUR legislator, click below for a template.